tommymmcguire/AIPI561/README.md

     - Follow the instructions in the [llamafile repository](https://github.com/Mozilla-Ocho/llamafile) to build the Llamafile executable with your model weights in `.gguf` format.
     - You can also download pre-included Llamafiles from the repository.

+3. **Run the Llamafile locally:**
+    - Follow the instructions in the [llamafile repository](https://github.com/Mozilla-Ocho/llamafile) to run the Llamafile locally.

 ### GitHub Secrets Configuration

 Before building and running the Docker container, make sure to add your Docker username and password to GitHub Secrets: